leash training for dog

 • Be patient and consistent in your training efforts

-Making no progress with a persistently reluctant dog can be a sign that you need to seek help from a professional dog trainer.
+Making no progress with a persistently reluctant dog can signal that you need help from a professional dog trainer.

-They will not only provide the kind of individualized guidance that is essential to overcoming the many obstacles that may arise but also give you the push that will get you back on track.
+They will provide the individualized guidance essential to overcoming the many obstacles that may arise and give you the push to get back on track.

 Remember, teaching your dog to walk nicely on a leash is about his safety and well-being and how it can benefit your relationship with him.